-After our design has been fabricated we have a series of tests that will verify accuracy and precision as well as improvement over the techniques currently used by Dr. Puccinelli and Dr. Williams in their labs.
-To begin, we will test the accuracy of the laser cutting printer to make sure that it can indeed cut to 21 μ m resolution.
+After these three minor changes to the prototype we plan to continue with testing.
+We plan to confirm the accuracy of the two photomask layer test by repeating the previous testing steps.
 An additional test will be to actually go through the entire photolithography process with our design testing the accuracy of the final pattern when using both 2 and 3 layers.
-Finally, we will compare our design to the current techniques being used by using accuracy, duration of alignment process, ease of use, and repeatability as important factors to analyze.
+Finally, we will compare our design to the two current techniques used by Dr. Puccinelli and Dr. Williams' labs by using accuracy, duration of alignment process, ease of use and repeatability as important analysis factors.
 Clearly, the most important factor will be the accuracy that we are able to accomplish.

-When we have finished testing we will make any necessary adjustments or improvements to our design and possibly have changes made to the fabrication of the design.
-One possible addition that could be added to the design at this point would be the tapered screws which were discussed earlier.
-This addition would be relatively simple to add, and ideally improve the accuracy of the device.
-When we have a device that meets all of the client requirements we plan to write a "Do-it-yourself" (DIY) report so that other labs and scientific groups may use our design as a cost-efficient, yet accurate alternative to what currently exists for BioMEMS photomask alignment.
+When we have finished testing we will make any necessary adjustments or improvements to our design.
+This will also involve streamlining the production of the aligner to use the most efficient and cost-effective materials and process.
+Because our current fabrication involves the use of a laser cutter and rapid prototyping machine, it is not a very repeatable and cost-effective fabrication process.
+By choosing different materials and re-designing some aspects of the aligner, we hope to streamline the process so anyone with basic machining knowledge and about \$200 or less can fabricate his/her own aligner.
+When we have a device that meets all of the client requirements we plan to write a "do-it-yourself" (DIY) report so that other labs and scientific groups may use our design as a cost-efficient, yet accurate alternative to what currently exists for BioMEMS photomask alignment.